The Ultimate Guide to Candidate Experience

 When the process is entirely automated, the account administrators can draft their whole feedback process.
 They have to design the surveys, pick a sender name and decide which actions will activate them.
 This makes it so that the first phase, of about 2 or 3 months, is usually quite hectic but then leads to a greater level of ease in the near future.

-Automating your feedback means using software to collect it and analyze it.
+Automated candidate feedback means using software to collect it and analyze it.
 It can have several advantages, as mentioned in our article 6 Reasons Why Recruiters Need to Automate Measuring Candidate Experience.

 It will help you, first of all, save time.
 Time that you can spend doing your actual job.
 It will also help you save money.
 The hours of work it takes for a human to take care of feedback collection and analysis make manual an expensive choice.